Shmuly Yanklowitz: Jewish veganism

 Yanklowitz is vegan.
 He founded SHAMAYIM: Jewish Animal Welfare (previously known as the Shamayim V'Aretz Institute), an animal welfare and spiritual activism center.

 Yanklowitz has written extensively on questions of Jewish veganism and vegetarianism.
 He has argued that Jewish animal ethics can encompass both speciest frameworks and more egalitarian frameworks.
 Yanklowitz has opposed the shackle-and-hoist method of slaughter.

 Yanklowitz was featured in the 2019 documentary A Prayer for Compassion about veganism and spirituality.

 Publications

 Yanklowitz has published over 30 books.

 In 2022, Yanklowitz was a finalist for a book award with Indies Books, and he won a Silver medal book award in 2023, and in 2015 was also a finalist for a book award with the Jewish Book Council.

 Personal life

-Yanklowitz is married, has four biological children, has fostered children, and lives in Scottsdale.
+Yanklowitz is married to Shoshana, has four biological children, has fostered children, and lives in Scottsdale.
 Yanklowitz himself underwent an Orthodox conversion to Judaism, as he is the son of a Jewish father and a Christian mother.